okanina/AB-TESTING/README.md

 I generated this data and uploaded it to a MOngoDB database in the cloud. w

 In this project I used an ancient way of generating synthetic data.
-I believe I could get away with this with online app that used CTGAN to gener :Pate sythentic data but that is not motivational for a data scientist in making :)

 ### Data Types

 The data is both categorical and numerical